tendermint/fundraising/x/fundraising/spec/01_concepts.md

 - `MaxExtendedRound`: the maximum number of additional round for bidding,
 - `ExtendedRoundRate`: the condition in a reduction rate of the number of the matched bids.

-The auctioneer can cancel the auction before `StartTime`.
-In `AllowedBidders`, each bidder can be set with `MaxBidAmount`, which is the maximum number of selling coins that the bidder can get.
-Note that the extended round is to prevent the auction sniping, which is, e.g., to bid large amount of selling coins with a bid price slightly higher than the matched price, where this kind of last moment bid as auction sniping results in a sudden reduction of the matched bids.
+Note that the auctioneer can cancel the auction as long as an auction has not started.
+Also, the extended round is to prevent the auction sniping technique, which is, e.g., to bid large amount of selling coins with a bid price slightly higher than the matched price, where this kind of last moment bid as auction sniping results in a sudden reduction of the matched bids.

-In order to provide more opportunity to bidders in case of auction sniping, the extended round is given if the reduction of the matched bids are more than `ExtendedRoundRate` compared to the number of matched bids at the previous end time.
+In order to provide more opportunity to bidders in case of auction sniping, the extended round is triggered if the reduction of the matched bids are more than `ExtendedRoundRate` compared to the number of matched bids at the previous end time.

 ### What a bidder can/cannot do: